page is a guide to medical conditions, compiled from published

 you use this information at your own risk.

-for a diagnosis.
 Most attacks of back pain show some improvement

 your doctor straight away if you have any of these nerve-related